 UAE is known for its beauty and visions.
 People keep Dubai and Abu Dhabi as their priority when it comes to the photoshoot.
 But due to the rules and regulations, once must take an approval before doing any photoshoot.
 For instance, if you wish to have a photoshoot in the most famous The Dubai Mall.
 Before doing that, you must take approval from higher authorities.
 They will approve your request.
 In addition to this, taking pictures in common public places including culture places, beaches, free zone areas & bridges is also restricted.

 (5) Do Not Take Photographs Of Aircrafts

-At Dubai International Airport & Abu Dhabi International Airport, you are strictly prohibited to make videos & take photographs.
-This happens because of security reasons for passengers & employees of civil aviation authority.
+At Dubai International Airport and Abu Dhabi International Airport, you are strictly prohibited to make videos and take photographs.
+This happens because of security reasons for passengers and employees of civil aviation authority.
 If someone is taking pictures of the aircraft they can easily reveal the setup and technology to the third party which can cause them harm.
-However, if you want to take photos of such areas, you must provide the required documents & follow the guidelines.
+However, if you want to take photos of such areas, you must provide the required documents and follow the guidelines.

 Before visiting any country you must know their laws.
 This makes your stay easier.
-However, the UAE rules & regulations for photography are simple to understand.
+However, the UAE rules and regulations for photography are simple to understand.
 We suggest you to read it once before visiting Dubai or Abu Dhabi.
-In case you get caught while taking a picture, we advise you to be respectful & delete the picture from your phone or camera.
+In case you get caught while taking a picture, we advise you to be respectful and delete the picture from your phone or camera.